Balanced simplices: Balanced simplices generated from arithmetic arrays

 \subsection{In dimension 3}

-In this subsection, we show that, in dimension 3, a similar result than Theorem~\ref{thm1bis} can be obtained for certain even values of $m$ by using Theorem~\ref{thm5}.
-In corollary, the special case of the Pascal cellular automaton $\PCA{2}$ is studied.
+In this subsection, we show that, in dimension 3, a similar result than Theorem~\ref{thm1} can be obtained for certain even values of $m$ by using Theorem~\ref{thm5}.
+As a corollary, the special case of the Pascal cellular automaton $\PCA{2}$ is studied.